Mephi78/obsidian-help-de/de/Obsidian Sync/Frequently asked questions.md

 publish: true
 ---
 #TODO
-This page lists some of the common questions related to questions and limitations for [[Introduction to Obsidian Sync|Obsidian Sync]].
+This page lists some of the common questions related to questions and limitations for [[Obsidian Sync/Einführung|Obsidian Sync]].

 ## General